danmolloy/danmolloy/README.md

 # Hi, I’m @danmolloy

-I like to create web apps, mostly using React.
+I like to create apps, mostly using React.
 Check out my [Portfolio](https://portfolio-site-phi-lyart.vercel.app/).

 <!---
 danmolloy/danmolloy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.